Ammonite - Ammonoidea -

 Ammonites are resemble to the extant marine mollusc of the cephalopod subclass Nautiloidea (e.g. nautilus), but the ammonites are a group of the subclass Ammonoidea in the class Cephalopoda, and are more closely related to the subclass Coleoidea (e.g. octopuses, squids, cuttlefishes) 1).

-The suture pattern of Goniatitida which is seen radially on the shell is relatively simple 2).
+The suture pattern of ammonoids which is seen radially on the shell is used for identification of the species 1).

 - Digital Atlas of Ancient Life (Paleontological Research Instituition) - Ammonoidea -